 identical rules.
 With all drivers identical, and every car a computer, the waves still appear.
-So, perhaps we should call this brake-tapping name "The Driver Blaming Theory" of traffic dynamics?
-Or the theory of, "My own tailgating didn't cause the jam, somebody else tapped their If we simulate heavy traffic with perfect robotic drivers, traffic
+So, perhaps we should call this brake-tapping myth by the name "The Driver Blaming Theory" of traffic dynamics?
+Or the theory of, "My own tailgating didn't cause the jam, somebody else tapped If we simulate heavy traffic with perfect robotic drivers, traffic